sinaebrahimi/task-offloading/README.md

 	- Figures: This directory includes all the figures (in PNG format) in the paper.

-Disclaimer: We used the MOSEK solver and CVX package to solve all problems.
+**Disclaimer**: We used the MOSEK solver and CVX package to solve all problems.
 Moreover, all simulation steps (including initialization, admission control mechanisms, and solving ILP problems with MOSEK toolbox) have been implemented in MATLAB software which is widely used to solve resource allocation problems.